zpervan/SuperDuperWeatherStation/README.md

 # SuperDuperWeatherStation #

-This is a small weather station project which measures the environment temperature and humidity then sends this data to a dedicated server and the data is accessible from a web browser.
+This is a small weather station project which measures the environment temperature and humidity then sends this data to a dedicated server and visualized afterwards.
 Currently, it was developed on Windows 11, probably works on Ubuntu too.

 ## Environment ##

-The weather station consists of two components:
+The weather station consists of three components:

 ### Client (measuring station) ###